SEPA Instant Payments

 Some key positives:

-Built strong relationships and collaboration across stakeholders, developers, and the wider banking sector.
+Built strong relationships and collaboration across stakeholders, tech leads and developers.

 Some things I would do differently:

-Create a more systematic design rationale documentation to support all future iterations with clear decisions made by who and why.
+Create a more systematic design rationale documentation to support all future iterations with clear decisions made by who and why in order to have stronger arguments and challenges if optimal design choices were not supported by stakeholders due to compliance or time restrictions.